nesnilnehc/CodeSage/README.md

 ## Future Plans

-We're actively working on enhancing the Windsurf Code Review Extension with the following features:
+We're actively working on enhancing CodeSage with the following features:

-- **Real AI Integration**: Connect to Windsurf's AI Chat API for intelligent code analysis
+- **Real AI Integration**: Connect to DeepSeek's AI Chat API for intelligent code analysis
 - **Team Collaboration**: Enable multiple reviewers to work on the same code review
 - **Custom Review Templates**: Create and save review templates for different types of code reviews
 - **Integration with Issue Trackers**: Link reviews to issues in popular tracking systems

 ## Acknowledgements

-- Thanks to the Windsurf IDE team for their excellent extension API
+- Thanks to the VS Code team for their excellent extension API
 - This project uses [simple-git](https://github.com/steveukx/git-js) for Git integration